fernieq/2048-Replica/README.md

-Program Description: for this PA, our main purpose is to let the players to have the opportunity to play the actual 2048 game on the screen!
+Program Description: for this project, our main purpose is to let the players to have the opportunity to play the actual 2048 game on the screen!
 With that being said, I mean we have created ways to make the tiles colorful, with each tile has its accordingly number.
 We can also check the current score on the screen.
 Bascially,